openedx/ecommerce/docs/additional_features/payment_processors.rst

 Apple Pay
 *********

+.. warning:: Apple Pay has been unsupported since 9/2019.

 Apple Pay allows learners to checkout quickly without having to manually fill out the payment form.
 If you are not familiar with Apple Pay, please take a moment to read the following documents to understand the user flow and necessary configuration. **Apple Pay support is only available when using either the CyberSource or Stripe processors.**